 By using this notifying system, we want to identify issues of incivility in their infancy and intervene before issues escalate to levels that hinder our scientists’ ability to carry out their mission of research, teaching, and service.

-While Dr. Munjanja is available to discuss options with students after a sexual harassment incident, he is mandated by the University to report the incident to the Title IX office as a responsible employee.
+While Dr. Su'a is available to discuss options with students after a sexual harassment incident, he is mandated by the University to report the incident to the Title IX office as a responsible employee.
 We understand that some students and faculty might want the opportunity to brainstorm their options before reporting.
 In that case, please reach out to the confidential advisors or confidential resources support below.

 A person employed or contracted by a higher education institution to provide emergency and ongoing support to student survivors of sexual violence with the training, duties, and responsibilities described within the Illinois Preventing Sexual Violence in Higher Education Act.